wd5gnr/1802UNO/readme.md

 \+ key down long enough for the Q LED to light when guessing.
 The blink blocks so it is easy to press it and release before the 1802 "looks" at it.

 In addition, the LEDs don't "bink" because they are 7 segment.
-What you will see is for a high you will see 00/F0 for a low you will see 00/0F and when the nubmer is correct you will see it blink between 00 and the number.
+What you will see is for a high you will see 00/F0 for a low you will see 00/0F and when the number is correct you will see it blink between 00 and the number.

 Once the game is over and it shows you the # of guesses you made, you'll have to press RESET and run for a new game.